-Up on Cambodia's northeast plateau, bordered to the north by Laos and Vietnam to the east, the scorched red earth of Ratanakiri province is instantly recognisable.
-Anyone with time on their hands will do well to make it to this alluring backwater which literally translates from Sanskrit as the 'place of gems and mountains.'
+Up on Cambodia's northeast plateau, the scorched red earth of Ratanakiri province is instantly recognisable.
+Bordered to the north by Laos and Vietnam to the east, anyone with time on their hands will do well to make it to this alluring backwater.
+Ratanakiri literally translates from Sanskrit as the 'Place of gems and mountains.'

-Typically 'off the beaten track', Ratanakiri has been 'discovered' step by step since the 1990s and is steadily proving to be a popular destination.
+Typically 'off the beaten track', the region has been 'discovered' step by step since the 1990s and is steadily proving to be a popular destination.
 The majority of the residents of this rural, rugged province are an ethnic minority collectively know as 'Chunchiet'.

-Dusty Ban Lung is the capital of the province.
-This charming little hub is particularly attractive to those seeking the regions ethnic groups and abundant wildlife.
+A dusty Ban Lung is the capital of the province.
+It's a charming little hub that is particularly attractive to those seeking the regions ethnic groups and abundant wildlife.
 Once away from here, however, you won't be seeing too many tourists.

 The Hill Tribes and Ethnic Groups of Ratanakiri

 The old cultures of Ratanakiri believe in spirits, deriving from their animist beliefs.
 Most of the tribes live deep in the jungle and small isolated villages in the hills.
 Making a living through traditional ways of cultivation such as shifting agriculture and hunting and gathering.
-Supplementing their diet with fruits and other goods from the surrounding forests.
+They will supplement their diet with fruits and other goods from the surrounding forests.

-The majority of these groups belong to the Tampuan, Charay and Kreung combining to form over 60 per cent of the population.
+Overwhelmingly, these groups belong to the Tampuan, Charay and Kreung.
+Combining to form over 60 per cent of the population.
 Additionally, other, smaller groups such as the Brao, Kraveth, Kachac, Phnong and Lun bring the total of ethnic groups to more than 75 per cent of Ratanakiri's total population.